dynobase-icon

 DynamoDB Pagination

 Similar to the Query operation, Scan can return up to 1MB of data.
-If the table contains more records that could be returned by Scan, API returns LastEvaluatedKey value, which tells the API where the next Scan operation should start.
+If the table contains more records than could be returned by Scan, the API returns a LastEvaluatedKey value, which tells the API where the next Scan operation should start.
 The returned value should be passed as the ExclusiveStartKey parameter for the subsequent call.

 Learn more about Pagination in DynamoDB.